gpdm/cobaltos-patcher/README.md

 # cobaltos-patcher
-Former Cobalt Network's RaQ OS does not easily run in VirtualBox.
+Former Cobalt Network's / Sun Microsystem's RaQ OS does not run in VirtualBox.
-This repo provides everything you need to make it run in VirtualBox.
+This repo provides everything to patch it for running in VirtualBox.

 # Too lazy?
 VM image is here!